nwymat/robotics-project1/README.md

 The preception is done as before just using the Rover class as data source.

 The `decision_step()` was only slightly modified.
 I didn't like to have the average gradient over the whole range.
 So I limited the distance and split the view in a left, centre and right sector.
 The sector with the most navigateable pixels will be used to calculate the average angle for steering.
-This makes the steering a bit smoother and does not react to what happens faraway.
+This makes the steering a bit smoother and the rover does not react to what happens too faraway.

 ![alt text](./Three%20sector%20navigation.png)

 #### 2. Launching in autonomous mode your rover can navigate and map autonomously.
 Explain your results and how you might improve them in your writeup.

+I used the default values for the simulation.

-The results a reasonable mapping and rock detection work as expected.
+The results are reasonable, mapping and rock detection work as expected.
 But there is a lot of room for improvement.
 The decision tree could be made much more detailed in order to cover some major problems I encountered during the tests.

 * Infinite loop detection (going in circles)
 * Getting stuck on big rocks because the pixels on the left or right still indicate some room
 * Complete mapping with random decisions to go left or rigth (which was prepared with the sectors)